NBISweden/workshop-python/vt17/preliminary.md

 called
 [notebooks](//jupyter.readthedocs.io/en/latest/running.html) and
 will serve a single purpose in this course: a _quick demonstration_ of Python code.
-It is therefore useful, though optional, to
+It is therefore convenient, though optional, to
 [install Jupyter](//jupyter.readthedocs.io/en/latest/install.html) in
 advance.